m-Vins/Nucleus/README.md

   -h : help
 ```

 The `-o <n_offset>` option has been added by us for the implementation of the [raw files support](#raw-files-support), it makes nucleus executing the whole analysis `n_offset` times, each time starting from the next offset.
 The first offset can be chosen using the option `-b <vma>`.
 Over each iteration, nucleus count the number of offsets that find each function.
-Afterwards, a score is assigned to the functions found over all the iterations using the following equation : $score = N\_{offsetsfunction}/N\_{offsets} $ where _N_offsetsfunction_ is the number of offsets that find the functions.
+Afterwards, a score is assigned to the functions found over all the iterations using the following equation : `score = N_offsets?function/N_offsets ` where _N_offsets_function_ is the number of offsets that find the functions.
 In this way, it is easier to spot functions that has been found only when the disassembler doesn't realign.

 ![](./images/screen_nucleus_raw.png)